Table of Content

 1. Generate a Key Pair

-You need a public and private key pair before creating a Certificate Signing Request (CSR).
-The private key should be kept secret, while the public key is included in the CSR.
+You need to create a key and a private key pair for the certificate request before creating a certificate signing request(CSR).
+The certificate’s private key should be kept secret, while the public key is included in the CSR.

-3. Submit to CA
+3. Submit CSR to CA

 4. CA Verification